vtex/styleguide/react/components/Toast/README.md

 Toasts give users instant feedback about the tasks they just did.
 Its main objective is to ensure tasks confirmation and success.

 ### Dos
-- Toast are always self-dismissing, but users should be allowed to dismiss it themselves as well.
+- Toasts are always self-dismissing, but users should be allowed to dismiss by themselves as well.
 - Keep messages in a low to mild priority spectrum.
 Toasts are intended to be either neutral or positive.

 ### Don'ts